 Participant Direction promotes independence by allowing individuals or their representatives to make decisions about the services and supports they receive from Medicaid Home and Community-Based Waivers.
 Georgia allows Participant Direction in the NOW/COMP waiver.
 Download the Participant Direction Handbook

 Service Delivery refers to the method that is used to obtain the services.
-Individuals can choose to receive services using the Traditional Provider Model or by Participant DirectionService Delivery refers to the method that is used to obtain the services.
 Individuals can choose to receive services using the Traditional Provider Model or by Participant Direction.

 Traditional Model: Services are provided by a Medicaid approved company that is responsible for providing the necessary supports and services including hiring and paying employees.
 The company charges a fee for their services (usually a percentage of the cost of the services) which is taken from the budgeted allocation of the waiver.
-The company will pay for your services and bill Medicaid for reimbursement
+The company will pay for your services and bill Medicaid for reimbursement.

 Participant Direction: You are the employer and are responsible for recruiting, hiring and training employees.
 You determine how much you will pay for services and which vendors you will use for supplies and other goods and services.
 You are responsible for managing your budget and submitting invoices and/or timesheets for services to a fiscal intermediary.
 The fiscal intermediary pays for your services and then bills Medicaid for reimbursement.